czech-case-law-relevance/czech-court-citations-dataset/README.md

 This dataset is properly described in: HARAŠTA, Jakub, Tereza NOVOTNÁ a Jaromír ŠAVELKA.
 Citation Data of Czech Apex Courts. : arXiv:2002.02224, 2020.
 7 p.
 ISSN 2331-8422.

-### File names

-In this dataset, abbreviations of the court names are used: 'ConCo' for the Constitutional Court, 'SupCo' for the Supreme Court and 'SupAdmCo' for the Supreme Administrative Court.
-Files are described according to the source judicial decision (from) and the goal judicial decision (to).
-For example 'ConCo-ref-SupCo' is a file containing all the extracted *linked citations* (references with metadata) of the Supreme Court decisions from the Constitutional Court decisions.

-Files with '-unlinked' extension contain *unlinked citations* (references without metadata).

-The dataset contains 3 files in the category of the *'rest' citations*, these files contain citations of any other public authority then the three Czech apex courts (for example 'ConCo-ref-rest').

 ### File types

 The Czech Court Citations Dataset contains three different types of files: files with *linked citations* (9), files with *unlinked citations* (9) and files with citations from the *'rest' category* (3).